amcurley/GA_projects/Projects/project_3-master/README.md

 <a name="data"></a>
 ## Data

 The data I am using for this project consists of a total of 31,299 posts from each subreddit which is 62,598 posts in total.
 From these posts I only used the 'title'(the title of the post) and the 'selftext'(the content within the post) columns.
 I used the [pushshift api](https://github.com/pushshift/api) to scrape this data from reddit.
 For these two subreddits there were a couple cleaning steps that had to be addressed.
-In the 'selftext' column there were a lot of NaN values and removed and deleted posts.
+In the 'selftext' column there were a lot of NaN values and removed/deleted posts.
 My way around these issue were replacing those values with a space so my models can still use that data.

 <a name="modellingprocess"></a>
 ## Modeling Process